CrustyAuklet/TeensyControls/README.md

 **Future Work:**
   - Finish 4 layer design, 4-layer should require no jumper wire
+  - Reorganize or add another USB port so that the power system doesn't interfear with teensy USB

 A simple integrated design of what used to be a hand etched board with the power and RX modules attached by wires and glue.
 This is intended to be a board to integrate the modules together and provide the PWM and Power Switching features in a rugged